-I have come to see these psychedelic experiences as transformative shifts of perspective – higher mountain tops with broader vistas.
+I have come to see these psychedelic experiences as transformative shifts of perspective.
+Think higher mountain tops with broader vistas.
 And although separated by many years, it seems one experience built upon the other to establish a higher vantage point from which to view reality and my place in it.
 There has also been a great deal of healing on several fronts for which I give psychedelics some credit.

-I’d like to share part of the map of a psychedelic journey that I’ve been sketching out over the past few years drawing from both personal experience and from my work as a psychotherapist and life coach.
+I’d like to share part of the map of a psychedelic journey.
+I’ve been sketching it out over the past few years drawing from both personal experience and from my work as a psychotherapist and life coach.
 I’ll focus on three key points on this map: attachment issues, brain lateralization and meditation practice.
 We’ll see how connecting these points can reveal a promising path for healing our earliest and deepest wounds.

 Two Very Different Sides of the Brain